AndreMicheletti/imdb-search-tool/README.md

 For better crawling performance, one could implement parallel execution and use multiples threads to crawl, parse and index the IMDB website.

+Using async frameworks such as `tornado` or `sanic`, or using background workers with `celery` could achieve this.

 **Unit Testing**